Sick building syndrome: Home

 Sick building syndrome can be caused by one's home.
 Laminate flooring may release more SBS-causing chemicals than do stone, tile, and concrete floors.
 Recent redecorating and new furnishings within the last year are associated with increased symptoms; so are dampness and related factors, having pets, and cockroaches.
 Mosquitoes are related to more symptoms, but it is unclear whether the immediate cause of the symptoms is the mosquitoes or the repellents used against them.

 Mold

 Sick building syndrome may be associated with indoor mold or mycotoxin contamination.
 However, the attribution of sick building syndrome to mold is controversial and supported by little evidence.

 Indoor temperature

 Indoor temperature under 18 °C (64 °F) has been shown to be associated with increased respiratory and cardiovascular diseases, increased blood pressure levels, and increased hospitalization.

 Diagnosis

 While sick building syndrome (SBS) encompasses a multitude of non-specific symptoms, building-related illness (BRI) comprises specific, diagnosable symptoms caused by certain agents (chemicals, bacteria, fungi, etc.).
 These can typically be identified, measured, and quantified.
 There are usually four causal agents in BRi: immunologic, infectious, toxic, and irritant.
-For instance, Legionnaires' disease, usually caused by Legionella pneumophila, involves a specific organism which could be ascertained through clinical findings as the source of contamination within a building.
+For instance, Legionnaires' disease, usually caused by Legionella pneumophila, involves a specific organism which could be tested for.